CharlesQ9/HistAgent/README.md

   <em> Fig. 3: Language diversity (left) and geographic coverage (right) in HistBench.</em>
 </p>

-For detailed construction insights, refer to Section 4 of our paper and Appendix A.
+For details in HistBench, refer to Section 3 of our paper and Appendix A.

 ## 🛠️ Installation